Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 Location : <cache-directory>
 ```

-The reported persistent cache currently contains reservoir polygons and LakeSP granules.
+The persistent cache currently contains reservoir footprints and LakeSP granules.

-PIXC products are not included because the current PIXC pipeline does not persist downloaded granules.
+PIXC products are not included because downloaded PIXC granules are not currently retained in a persistent cache.

----

 ## `--clear-polygons`